renatols-jf/spboot-chassi/README.md

   added to span attributes added via `SpanAttribute` or `SpanAttributeParamenter`.
 - `instrumentation.tracing.zipkin-url`: String, no default.
 Stores the zipkin url to which the traces will be sent.
   If empty, no tracing information will be recorded even if tracing is enabled and sampling is configured.
+- `request.log-returned-data`: Boolean, defaults to `true`.
+Determines if the data returned by a `Request` should be logged when the request finishes.

 Sample:
 ```